sodium-friends/docs/docs/streamencryption.md

 ``` js
 var state = sodium.crypto_secretstream_xchacha20poly1305_state_new()
 ```
-Create a new stream state.
+Creates a new stream state.
 Returns an opaque object used in the next methods.
 ***
 ## `crypto_secretstream_xchacha20poly1305_init_push`
 ![sodium-node][node]
 ``` js
 sodium.crypto_secretstream_xchacha20poly1305_init_push(state, header, key)
 ```
-Initialize `state` from the writer side with message `header` and encryption key `key`.
+Initializes `state` from the writer side with message `header` and encryption `key`.
 The `header` must be sent or stored with the stream.
 The `key` must be exchanged securely with the receiving / reading side.
 * `state` should be an opaque state object
 * `header` should be a `buffer` of length `crypto_secretstream_xchacha20poly1305_HEADERBYTES`
 * `key` should be a `buffer` of length `crypto_secretstream_xchacha20poly1305_KEYBYTES`